MonashDeepNeuron/HPC-Training/src/chapter6/internals.md

 ### What is RDDs?

-An RDD is simply a immutable distributed collection of objects.
+RDD is simply an `immutable` distributed collection of objects.
 Within Spark, all tasks involve either generating new RDDs, modifying existing ones, or executing operations on RDDs to produce an outcome.
 Behind the scenes, Spark seamlessly disperses the data stored within RDDs into multiple partitions across your cluster and parallelizes the tasks you execute on them.
 Moreover, RDD can accommodate Python, Java, or Scala objects of any type, including user-defined classes.
 RDDs enable users to explicitly `persist` intermediate outcomes in memory, `control their partitioning` to optimize data distribution, and manipulate them using a diverse `set of operators`.

 ### Initialize RDD